p-adic L-functions for unitary groups: Serre duality, complex conjugation, and anti-holomorphic forms

 The Harish-Chandra decompositions $\grg = \grp_h^-\oplus\grk_h\oplus\grp_h^+ = \grp_{h^c}^-\oplus\grk_{h^c}\oplus\grp_{h^c}^+$ satisfy $\grp_{h}^\pm = \grp_{h^c}^\mp$ and $\grk_h = \grk_{h^c}$.
 Let $\pi$ be a $(\grg,K_h) \times G(\A_f)$-representation occurring in the automorphic forms on $G(\A)$.
 Then the natural map

 induces a $\C$-linear $G(\A_f)$-equivariant isomorphism

 Taking $\pi$ to be $\CA_0(G)$ we then obtain a $\C$-linear $G(\A_f)$-equivariant isomorphism

-Note that {\bf no complex conjugation is involved in this isomorphism}: $F_\infty$ identifies a cohomology class on $G_2$ represented by a holomorphic modular form with a cohomology class represented by an anti-holomorphic modular form, simply because the groups $G_1$ and $G_2$ are canonically equal but the hermitian symmetric domains have opposite complex structure.
-In \ref{Petersson} it is explained how this isomorphism identifies Serre duality with the canonical pairing on $\CA_0(G)$.
+Note that {\bf no complex conjugation is involved in this isomorphism}: $F_\infty$ identifies a cohomology class on $G_2$ represented by a holomorphic modular form with a cohomology class on $G_1$ represented by an anti-holomorphic modular form, simply because the groups $G_1$ and $G_2$ are canonically equal but the hermitian symmetric domains have opposite complex structure.